bezurn004/Obsi-Forge-Apedia/GameplayRules/Core/Fundamentals/GP_Impacts.md

 Battered or cursed might apply to multiple vehicles, but are only relevant when you are aboard a vehicle with an impact (including a support vehicle managed by an ally).
 If a vehicle is battered or cursed, mark that impact on the asset card.
 When you go aboard, mark it on your character sheet under vehicle troubles as a reminder.

 ### Adjusting Momentum
-Once you mark an impact, adjust your ==max momentum and momentum reset as detailed on page 37.==
+Once you mark an impact, adjust your [[GP_Momentum#Max Momentum|max momentum]] and [[GP_Momentum#Resetting Momentum|momentum reset]]  as detailed on the linked pages.
 - If you have one impact marked, your momentum reset is +1.
 - If you have more than one impact marked, your momentum reset is 0.

 ## Other Impacts
 Certain assets offer abilities at the cost of counting as an impact for your character.
-For example, the OATHBREAKER asset strengthens your resolve as you pursue a quest of redemption, but counts as an impact until you fulfill that vow.
+For example, the [[AST_Oathbreaker|Oathbreaker (asset)]] asset strengthens your resolve as you pursue a quest of redemption, but counts as an impact until you fulfill that vow.
 You can mark these in the “Other Impacts” section of your character sheet.
 They contribute as normal to your max momentum and momentum reset penalties

 ## Next Topic: [[GP_Assets|Assets (gameplay)]]